RiflerRick/b2/README.md

 Here we introduce 1 new parameter: `decisionWindow`.
 The `MasterSubscribeController` polls the Metadata time series every `decisionWindow` intervals.
 The `decisionWindow` would typically be a multiple of the metadata time series `windowSize`.
-The `MasterSubscriberController` gets the latest available CPM available in the metadata time series, it also gets the max of the wait times for the entire decision window, if the latest wait time in the metadata time series is more than this max wait time over the decision window, a `potentialDownscaleDecision` is taken.
-After this the latest CPM available is compared with the desired CPM, if the latest CPM is lower than the desiredCPM, a `potentialUpscaleDecision` is taken.
-A `potentialDownscaleDecision` is always preferred over a `potentialUpscaleDecision`.
+The `MasterSubscriberController` gets the latest available CPM available in the metadata time series, it also gets the max of the wait times for the entire decision window, if the latest wait time in the metadata time series is more than this max wait time over the decision window, a potential downscale decision is taken.
+The downscale decision is also controlled by the CPM, a potential downscale decision is not taken already, the CPM is also compared with the desired CPM and if desired CPM is less, the following subscriber sleep time(for that queryType) is increased proportionally to the value of currentCPM - desiredCPM.
+If this new sleeptime is greater than the max sleep time, the number of subscriber instances is reduced by one

-TODOs:

-- metadata controller locking must be removed instead use channels(message passing always wins over locking)
-- bulk ops at run phase
-- support of multiple tables for joins.
-This can be done using go-templates. normalized queries can be provided by the user, getQuery will no longer be used to generate queries, follow (this)[https://golang.org/pkg/text/template/] for reference
+After this the latest CPM available is compared with the desired CPM, if the latest CPM is lower than the desiredCPM, the sleep time is decreased proportional to the value of desiredCPM - currentCPM.
+If this new sleep time is less than the min sleep time, the number of subsriber instances is incerased.

+A potential downscale decision is always preferred over a potential upscale decision.